 Like European overland markets, the Kuehne+Nagel network is facing less restrictions compared to previous months.
 The development on an overall European scale however is rather volatile between above average volume growth because of recovery from previous weeks, upcoming summer holidays break and impact by still existing Covid19 limitations in certain areas.
 This can lead to some partial reroutings and small delays in selected lanes.
 The current expectations for the next weeks force us to keep the following pre-conditions in place until further notice.

 For any country in Europe, we still strongly ask shippers to check the availability and readiness of their customers to receive shipments during business hours, before handing shipments over to us.
 Shipments which cannot be delivered due to absent consignees will be returned to shippers at their cost.
 In case shippers are not able to receive these returned shipments, storage cost will apply.

 In case of pick-up orders customers also need to ensure readiness of their pick-up addresses.
 If this is not given, cost of the pick-up attempts will be charged.

 Further customers need to ensure that consignee’s will confirm receipt of cargo.

 Overall, trucking services in China continue to recover.
-The operation for cross-border trucking to and from Hong Kong (SAR, China) remains operational despite escalated health safety measures came into effect on July 23.
+The cross-border trucking to and from Hong Kong (SAR, China) remains operational despite escalated health safety measures came into effect on July 23.
 It is mandatory for drivers to hold negative Nucleic acid testing results, with validity of within 72 hours.